-- An axiom pattern is - a recurring regularity in how axioms are used or appear within an ontology - The most common is - atomic SubClassOf axioms, i.e. SubClassOf axioms with class names on both sides - ... but they get much more complex than that - Usually, we're referring to syntactic patterns: - how axioms are written, - but remember "axioms" are inferred as well as written
+- An axiom pattern is - a recurring regularity in how axioms are used in an ontology - The most common is - atomic SubClassOf axioms, i.e. A SubClassOf B where A, B are class names - ... but they get much more complex than that - Usually, we're referring to syntactic patterns: - how axioms are written, - but remember "axioms" are entailed as well as written

-Patterns and design patterns
+Patterns and Design patterns

-- Software Design Patterns are - well accepted solutions for common issues met in software construction - Ontology Design Patterns ODPs are the same: - well accepted solutions for common issues met in ontology construction - but ontology engineers have barely agreed on well accepted problems, let alone their solutions - ODPs often depend on one's philosophical stance ... we'll mostly talk about patterns as recurring regularities of asserted axioms
+- Software Design Patterns are - well accepted solutions for common issues met in software construction - Ontology Design Patterns ODPs are similar: - well accepted solutions for common issues met in ontology construction - but ontology engineers have barely agreed on well accepted problems, let alone their solutions - ODPs often depend on one's philosophical stance ... we'll mostly talk about patterns as recurring regularities of asserted axioms